ottelli/ottelli/README.md

-- 👋 Hi, I’m @ottelli
+👋 Hi, I'm Elliott (@ottelli)

-- 🏃 I’m a Sports Engineer
+A Sports Technologist, Engineer, and Founder of Rho Technologies.

-- 📊 I’m focused on building wearables and data visualisation tools for the web and mobile
+I bring my experience of building wearables, and data visualisation tools to the web and mobile, to help athletes (and regular people like myself!) understand and optimise their training for their goals, values, and lifestyle.

-- 💡 I’m currently learning React to supercharge my frontend development
+<b>Share my goal?</b>

+Collaborate with me on Github

-- 📫 Contact me on GitHub or by email >> business.ottelli@gmail.com
+Contact me by email >> elliott@rho-technologies.com

 <!---
 ottelli/ottelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.